 Polishing your language

 Unless you are finding a job in the IT sector where the number of IT languages you know would matter more, I suggest you become proficient in the Japanese language.
 Or else you may find it difficult to get employed.
 But how much fluent do you need to be in your Japanese if you want to be hired?
 Well, in order to satisfy the hiring managers, you can write the Japanese Language Proficiency Test (JLPT).
 All the companies in Tokyo use this standardized test to judge the language proficiency of a foreign candidate.
-You will need to pass level 2 of this test that comprises five levels where level 1 is considered the toughest.
+You will need to pass level 2 of this test which comprises five levels where level 1 is considered the toughest.

 Boards and cover letters

-When applying for a job, most people go about applying everywhere because they feel that the more places they try, the better are their chances of getting hired.
+When applying for a job, most people go about applying everywhere because they feel that the more places they try, the better their chances of getting hired.
 But it is not valid.
-When applying for a position at some company, you must be clear about your goals.
+When applying for a position at a company, you must be clear about your goals.
 You should know if this is what you want, or else you are just going to make your resume and cover letter sound very generic, so it fits all, or you may even end up committing some silly mistake.

 Secondly, while writing your cover letter, you should not go overboard with ‘me.’
 Remember, it is not what you will get out of this job that will interest the hiring manager but what you will bring to the table that will grab his attention.
 So, instead of rolling with what your dreams and aspirations are about your job, write about your skills and work experience to give an impression that you are a good match.